DigitaleDeltaOrg/uni-api/data-management-bulk.md

 ### Phase 2: server processing

-Observations are stored in the body of the POST request in the [bulk-add-schema format](Schemas/bulk-add-schema.json).
+Observations are stored in the body of the ```POST```request in the [bulk-schema format](Schemas/bulk-schema) format.

 Existing observations that are in the payload are not overwritten, but removed and added again.

+Observations, whose Id is listed in the remove property, will be removed.

 Important: the process is transactional: if one operation fails, processing is reversed.
 Partial processing is not allowed.

 The following procedure describes a suggested implementation: